JuliaDataScience/JuliaDataScience/contents/why_julia.md

 )
 ```

-We proceed, similar as before, by creating two derived types from the `Researcher` type:
+We proceed, similar as before, by creating two derived `struct`s from the `Researcher` abstract type:

 ```jl
 sc(